-The Executive Officers Committee assists the Executive Board in the functions delegated to it by the Board of Directors of the Company on the following matters:
+The Executive Officers Committee's mission is to assist the Executive Board in the functions delegated to it by the Company's Board of Directors on the following matters:

-- a) Implement the strategies and policies defined and the annual budget; - b) Carry out the financial, accounting and fiscal control; - c) Conduct the HR management policy; - d) Make investments or disinvestments, including the negotiation and execution thereof; - e) Conduct reorganisation operations; - f) Monitor subsidiaries, including the provision of technical, financial and governance support; - g) Conduct financial operations, including the issuing of debt; - h) Bring judicial action, renounce or negotiate agreements in the framework of judicial proceedings or of similar nature; - i) Award sponsorships, grants or donations of a similar nature; - i) Prepare proposals to be presented to the Board of Directors by the Executive Board, including strategic quidelines or medium and long-term plans, budgets for the following financial year, management reports and profit and loss accounts, sustainability, risk and corporate governance reports, and proposals for the appropriation of profits;
+- a) To implement the strategies and policies defined and the annual budget; - b) To carry out the financial, accounting and fiscal control; - c) To conduct the HR management policy; - d) To make investments or disinvestments, including the negotiation and execution thereof; - e) To conduct reorganisation operations; - f) To monitor subsidiaries, including the provision of technical, financial and governance support; - g) To conduct financial operations, including the issuing of debt;

+- h) To bring judicial action, renounce or negotiate agreements in the framework of judicial proceedings or of similar nature; - i) To award sponsorships, grants or donations of a similar nature; - j) To prepare proposals to be presented to the Board of Directors by the Executive Board, including strategic guidelines or medium and long term plans, budgets for the following financial year, management reports and profit and loss accounts, sustainability, risk and corporate governance reports, and proposals for the appropriation of profits;

-Under the terms and for the purposes of the aforementioned duties, the Executive Officers Committee must also issue non-binding opinions at the request of the Executive Board.
+Under the terms and for the purposes of the aforementioned duties, the Executive Officers Committee shall deliver non-binding opinions at the request of the Executive Board.

-The Executive Officers Committee met thirty-nine times in the 2023 financial year and on 31 December 2023 it was comprised of Ricardo Pires, Chairman and Vítor Paranhos Pereira, Isabel Viegas and Hugo Pinto and Tiago de Noronha29, as Members, Ricardo Pires and Vítor Paranhos Pereira as directors of the company.
+The Executive Officers Committee met thirty-six times in the 2024 financial year and, on 31 December 2024, was comprised by Ricardo Pires, Chairman, and Vítor Paranhos Pereira, Isabel Viegas, Hugo Pinto and Tiago de Noronha, as Members, with Ricardo Pires and Vítor Paranhos Pereira being directors of the company.